 It was at this point that a Sawzall was used to cut the old porch away from the house.

-At this part, I stepped away to go finish installing some more shingles but here is what the frame of the porch looked like at the point of framing the gable.
+At this point, I stepped away to go finish installing some more shingles but here is what the frame of the porch looked like at the point of framing the gable:

 FINISHING THE PORCH BY ADDING TRIM

 I first want to show you the finished porch so you have an idea of what I will be talking about.

 One thing I regret not doing was adding a dangling light but that would have taken a while so I decided not to do it.
 Plus, birds were already trying to create a nest in all the openings!

 Here are the supplies I used for this part of the project:

 - LP Smartside strand panel siding (comes in 48″x96″)